harness/developer-hub/docs/chaos-engineering/chaos-faults/aws/ec2-stop-by-id.md

 <details>
 <summary>View fault usage</summary>
 <div>
-This fault determines the resilience of an application to unexpected halts in the EC2 instance.
+This fault determines the resilience of an application to unexpected halts in the EC2 instance by validating its failover capabilities.
 </div>
 </details>